isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 Speakers Series and Science Niche Programme, while celebrating its 45th year.
-Despite facing challenges like the SARS outbreak in 2003, the school achieved new heights – its Chinese Orchestra performed at the Esplanade Theatre&nbsp;and RVHS was selected to pioneer the&nbsp;&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">BackPack.NET</a> programme, bringing new technology into classrooms.
-The <a rel="noopener noreferrer nofollow" target="_blank">BackPack.NET</a> programme was launched by then-Minister for Education, Mr Tharman Shanmugaratnam, at RVHS.</p>
+Despite facing challenges like the SARS outbreak in 2003, the school achieved new heights – its Chinese Orchestra performed at the Esplanade Theatre&nbsp;and RVHS was selected to pioneer the BackPackNet programme, bringing new technology into classrooms.
+The BackPackNet programme was launched by then-Minister for Education, Mr Tharman Shanmugaratnam, at RVHS.</p>
 <p>The mid-2000s saw RVHS unite its community in an ambitious drive towards
 transformation.
 The school organised walks, golf tournaments, and celebration dinners to raise funds for its development.
 During this time, RVHS moved